 We will not receive any of the proceeds from the sale of shares of our common stock by the Selling Securityholders pursuant to this prospectus.
 A portion of the shares covered by this prospectus are issuable upon exercise of warrants to purchase our common stock.
-Upon any exercise of the warrants for cash, the Selling Securityholders or subsequent warrantholders would pay us the exercise price of the warrants.
-The cash exercise price of the warrants is \$1.50 per share of our common stock.
+Upon any exercise of the warrants for cash, the Selling Securityholders would pay us the exercise price of the warrants.
+The cash exercise price of the warrants is \$1.94 per share of our common stock.
 Under certain conditions set forth in the warrants, the warrants are exercisable on a cashless basis.
-If the warrants are exercised on a cashless basis, we would not receive any cash payment from the Selling Securityholders or subsequent warrantholders upon any exercise of the warrants.
+If the warrants are exercised on a cashless basis, we would not receive any cash payment from the Selling Securityholders upon any exercise of the warrants.